m-inaam/Encode-AI-Bootcamp/Week-1/Inaam (INq0jL)/README.md

 It will generate the following things:
 1. Name of the Recipe
 2. Instructions to Create the Recipe.
+3. Act as a critic for the generated recipe to provide feedback.

 ### Submitted By
 Muhammad Inaamullah - INq0jL